dominikacookies/university-machine-learning/README.md

 # Reflective E-portfolio

-This project is a reflective e-portfolio, created as one of the submission requirements for the Machine Learning module of my MSc in Artificial Intelligence.
+This project is a reflective e-portfolio, created as one of the submission requirements for my MSc in Artificial Intelligence.